 Advantages of Proton Therapy

 Sparing the high-risk organs with excellent coverage of the target volume, proven by dosimetric analysis, are the main benefits of proton radiotherapy.
 A study conducted at the Memorial Sloan-Kettering Cancer Centre in New York showed that postoperative proton radiotherapy is well tolerated, with acceptable acute dermal toxicity in a group of female patients with non-metastatic breast cancer, with excellent coverage of the target volume including the internal mammary nodes.
-The integral dose to risk organs (heart, lung and contralateral breast) were significantly lower than the ones expected from conventional photon radiation therapy.
+The integral dose to organs at risk (heart, lung and contralateral breast) were significantly lower than the ones expected from conventional photon radiation therapy.

 To learn more about proton therapy for breast cancer, or to find out if you are a suitable candidate for treatment at our centre, contact us today.
 Our team will get back to you with a detailed response as soon as possible.